hartwigmedical/hmftools/cuppa/src/main/resources/pycuppa/README.md

 # Introduction

 CUPPA is a tissue of origin classifier that uses features derived from whole genome sequencing (WGS; DNA) and/or whole transcriptome sequencing data (WTS; RNA).
-The classifier component of CUPPA is built off the [scikit-learn](https://scikit-learn.org/) library and is based on multiple logistic regressions chained together.
+The Python classifier component of CUPPA is built off the [scikit-learn](https://scikit-learn.org/) library and is based on multiple logistic regressions chained together.
 Please see the section [Classifier structure](#classifier-structure) for more information.